A Dozen Great Golf Outings in New Jersey

 The fast-and-firm greens and bayside backdrop might remind you of Scotland, but Atlantic City Country Club is actually one of the oldest and most prestigious in the U.S. Opened in 1898, this top public golf course boasts many firsts.
 In 1903, "birdie" was coined on its then-12th Hole—and the term "eagle" took flight here, too!

 In Colts Neck, Hominy Hill Golf Course is considered “the crown jewel of the Monmouth County Park System's golf courses.”
 Highly rated and popular, too, this course has hosted numerous championships and awaits your next round.

 Experience Bagpipes & Caddies

-Find award-winning Ballyowen Golf Club at Crystal Springs Resort in Hamburg.
+Find the award-winning Ballyowen Golf Club at Crystal Springs Resort in Hamburg.
 It's a modern-day, links-style classic on more than 250 acres, atop a plateau with 360-degree river views.
-If the inland Heathland feel doesn't evoke Ireland, the pub's nightly bagpiper will.
+If the inland Heathland feel doesn't evoke Scotland, the pub's nightly bagpiper will.
 And as NJ's only public course with caddie service, it won't just be luck that blesses your play.